DeanFord05/Hotel-Revenue-DB-Analysis-Dashboard/SQL-BI-process.md

 <h1><b>Preping for dashboarding:</b></h1>

-# combining all tables for dashboarding
+# Combining all tables for dashboarding
     with hotels as (
     select * from dbo.['2018$']
     union